 This feature allows you to identify existing records when importing records.
 It analyzes data files and datasets to identify similar or existing records in the destination application and react accordingly.
 You can use this for imports from relational databases and HTTP APIs including:

 Records are normally imported through create, insert, or update methods.
-The process of importing records varies from application to application, but you typically can insert or update a record in a database, and create or update records in HTTP or REST API-based applications.
+The process of importing records varies from application to application, but you can typically insert or update a record in a database and create or update records in HTTP or REST API-based applications.

 As an example, you can select the Composite HTTP method, which gives you access to three relevant sub-methods: